 Makaha, Oahu

 Some distance off the southern portion of Makaha Beach on Oahu's west shore are some small ledges that run along at a depth of 15 to 20m and deeper.
 Along these ledges were usually piles of rocks and dead coral rubble.
 It was known to be a good place to see the endemic Hawaiian cowry Cypraea tessellata, but there were also nudibranchs.
-One of the more common sightings was the still undescribed Chromodoris sp. h132.
+One of the more common sightings was the still undescribed Goniobranchus sp. h132.